pmjones/adr/OBJECTIONS.md

 Those alternative formulations are not as good a description of server-side components and collaborations as ADR is.

 One reason has to do with the origins of MVC in graphical user interfaces, in particular the continuous interaction between many separate MVC triads in memory to notify each other of updates.
 On the server side, no such continuous messaging occurs.
-There only one interaction: that of receiving the HTTP Request and then sending the HTTP Response in return.
-ADR reflects this reality very well: the Action invokes the Domain, then it invokes the Responder, but neither the Domain nor Responder communicate any changes to each other.
+There only one interaction: that of receiving the HTTP Request, and then sending the HTTP Response in return.
+ADR reflects this reality: the Action invokes the Domain, then it invokes the Responder, but neither the Domain nor Responder communicate any changes to each other.

 Another reason is the "Model 2" exhortation to place all processing logic in the _Controller_.
-This strikes me as a poor separation of concerns; business logic should go in a domain layer, not in a user interface component.
+This is a poor separation of concerns; business logic should go in the domain layer, not in the user interface layer.

-It is better to make a clean break with the term MVC (with its graphical user interface history) and use a new term (ADR) which is specifically for server-side over-the-network request/response environments.
+It is better to make a clean break with the term MVC (with its graphical user interface history) and use a new term (ADR) specifically for server-side over-the-network request/response environments.

 ## Missing Components